 Spring has bounded into the Portland area!
 As blossoms emerge, it’s time to conduct the following basic tasks for the health of your trees.
 So as to give your trees a long, productive growing season, it’s best to complete these tasks early in the season, in March and early April.
 Let’s take a look at the tree care projects Portland homeowners and businesses can tackle to keep trees healthy this spring.

-Checklist for Spring Tree Care: Portland ISA Certified Arborists’ Recommendations
+Checklist for Spring Tree Care: Leading Portland ISA Certified Arborists’ Recommendations

 Remove twigs, leaves, and other detritus that may have accumulated beneath and around trees.
 As we discuss in an earlier post on Portland Spring Tree Care Tips, warmer weather signals the time to remove any protective plastic or coverings you may have had in place during the cold winter months.

 Inspect Trees for Damage & Disease.

 Look for obvious signs of tree disease, including broken branches, holes, molds, and fungi.
 Also notice which branches do not put out blossoms or leaves—these are likely dead and ready to be pruned away, ideally by a professional Portland tree pruning service, such as Urban Forest Pros.
 Winter desiccation, also known as “winter burn,” can occur when plants dry out in cold winter conditions.
 Winter sunscald is another challenge; it manifests as vertical cracks in tree bark.
 Discoloration is another clue that something may be amiss.
 For instance, some plants will yellow if they receive too much water.
 If you have questions about damage, call an experienced arborist for sound information.
 Our Portland ISA-certified arborists can recommend when to remove branches, when to add supportive cables, and when it’s best to remove the whole tree, rather than risk it crashing down in the next storm.